My research aims to reduce breast- and prostate cancer mortality through the use of individualized prevention, diagnostics, and treatment.

 Histopathological evaluation of prostate biopsies is critical to the clinical management of men suspected of having prostate cancer.
 Despite this importance, the histopathological diagnosis of prostate cancer is associated with a number of challenges: The large number of prostate biopsies being performed worldwide together with the shortage of well-trained uro-pathologists and the high inter- pathologist variability leads to suboptimal prostate cancer diagnostics and prognostication, with risks for under- and overtreatment.

 We have over the last years developed an artificial intelligence (AI) system to assist the pathologists in the evaluation of prostate biopsies, with the overarching aim of solving these problems.
-In an article published in the Lancet Oncology in 2020, we demonstrate that the system performs on par with internationally leading uro-pathologist for grading prostate needle biopsies.
+In articles published in the Lancet Oncology in 2020 and Nature Medicine 2022, we demonstrate that the system performs on par with internationally leading uro-pathologist for grading prostate needle biopsies.
 We are now working on further developing the AI system, in particular by:

 - Performing retrospective international multisite validation of the AI system to assess and improve the AI’s performance across different labs, technical platforms, and disease subtypes